jvermeir/ShoppingList/log.md

 I've standardized Category, Recipe, Ingredient and RecipeIngredient classes and removed code I don't need yet.
 Also, I've added tests for each class using its REST endpoints.
 This means the tests are integration tests that require a running database (in memory for know) and application.
 This is not ideal, but on the other hand there isn't much code to test anyway.
-I'll investigate TestContainters to see if that might help somehow.
+I'll investigate TestContainers to see if that might help somehow.
 Thought I don't yet see how that would work on a CI/CD server.

 Then I've added Menu and MenuItem, which is when I landed in Date hell.
 I now have 3 different date implementations:
 - a `kotlinx.datetime.LocalDate` for use in the Kotlin code